DigitalCoreNZ/hashnode/cmdpvjgk2002u02la6nmh5xb1.md

 * **How to Change:** Modify the `devLoadAlwaysFiles` list to specify which documents (e.g., coding standards, tech stack, project structure) the Dev agent should always load into its context.

 * **Impact of Changes:** Crucial for managing the Dev agent's context.
-By including lean, focused documents here, you ensure the Dev agent has essential guidelines without unnecessary context bloat, leading to more efficient and compliant code generation.
+By including lean, focused documents here, I ensure the Dev agent has essential guidelines without unnecessary context bloat, leading to more efficient and compliant code generation.

 ### 3.5.
 Tasks (`bmad-core/tasks/*.md`).